 Amy attended Patrick Henry Elementary, F.C.
 Hammond Jr High, and is a proud Hometown Titan.
 Amy went on to complete her B.A. in Communication Studies at Virginia Tech, where she also continued her Kiwanis membership in Circle K (an expected track from Builder's Club and Keyettes/Key Club).
 She then continued her education in night school at George Mason University where she received her M.Ed. in Curriculum and Instruction (Secondary Education in Social Studies), and then her second M.Ed. in Education Leadership (School Administration, PreK-12), all while working with her students during the day, and coaching and sponsoring clubs in the afternoons before her own classes.
 Amy's career with Fairfax County Public Schools spanned 16 years.
 Although she misses the classroom and the kids, she is happy to be spending more time with her family, and contributing more to her Alexandria community.

-Stabler-Leadbeater Apothecary Museum (Mortar & Pestle Society), Board Member
+Member, Stabler-Leadbeater Apothecary Museum (Mortar & Pestle Society)

-The John Alexander Chapter of the Daughters of the American Revolution, Chapter Member
+Member, The John Alexander Chapter of the Daughters of the American Revolution

 Amy also completed programs within the City Academy: